rc-luo/rc-luo.github.io/_pages/about.md

 My research
 ======
-My research interest includes but is not limited to:
+My research interests include but are not limited to:
   - Distributed optimization,
   - Statistical learning,
   - Privacy-preserving machine learning.